 Jaki, Stanley L. (1967) The Role of Faith in Physics pp. 187-202 Zygon Vol.2 no.2 June

 Lakatos, Imre (1978) The methodology of scientific research programmes.
 Cambridge U. Press Cambridge UK 250 p.

 Motterlini, Matteo ed.
 (1999) For and Against Method.
 Imre Lakatos and Paul

 K. Feyerabend University of Chicago Press 161 p.

 - This is due to the fact that since the processes/mechanisms postulated by evolutionary theory are usually stupid, that is undirected, time then is transformed into the "magic wand" effect.
 When you throw out an Intelligent Agent, you're stuck with pining your hopes on (near) Infinite Time to get anything done.

 - This explains the fundamental importance of experiments.

 - Christians and other theists would not except the universe though.

 - But it does reflect on the philosophical awareness of most scientists.

-- For further reading on this issue see Jaki 1967.
+- Or worldview.
+For further reading on this issue see Jaki 1967.